Spinal Support and a Powerful Pelvis (35m)

 The early movement of lifting your pelvis into the air is only a brief reference movement.
 If it’s not comfortable, skip it for now.

-This audio recording is found in Getting Oriented, our introductory collection of Feldenkrais basics for newcomers (and longtimers looking for a “tune-up”).
+This lesson is part of Getting Oriented, our introductory collection of Feldenkrais basics for newcomers (and longtimers looking for a “tune-up”).

 Members and Patrons.
 Learn more or login: